|

 Shida Beigpour, Joost van de Weijer, Object Recoloring based on Intrinsic Image Estimation, Proc.
 ICCV, Barcelona, Spain, 2011.

-The problem of object recoloring is highly under-constrained, and graphics methods often fail to properly generate a realistic perception of the recolored object (e.g. the case of non-white illuminant) as they suffer from a lack of knowledge about the physics rules applied on the light interaction with the object surface.
+Object recoloring is one of the most popular photoediting tasks.
+The problem of object recoloring is highly under-constrained, and existing recoloring methods limit their application to objects lit by a white illuminant.
 Application of these methods to real-world scenes lit by colored illuminants, multiple illuminants, or interreflections, results in unrealistic recoloring of objects.

 Above is an example of multi-illuminant object recoloring: (a) Original image; (b) Object mask as the initial mask for the primary illuminant; (c) The Mask after 1st iteration; (d) The Mask at 3rd (final) iteration; (e) estimated body (diffuse) reflectance cause by the primary illuminant; (f) estimated body (diffuse) reflectance cause by the secondary illuminant (the interreflection area has been correctly detected); (g) estimated specular reflectance; (h) An example recoloring (the green interreflection is preserved).